OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Metadata that is passed directly to the exr header.
+        <p class="scene-class-attr-comment">Metadata that is passed directly to the exr header.
 Format: {"name", "type", "value"}</p>

     </p>